How to Use the Registration Form (Self-Registration)

 - Check "Allow guests to decline the invitation"

 When enabled, guests see Accept / Decline radio buttons at the end of the form, after filling in their details.
-If a guest selects "Decline":
+Declined guests are recorded with a Declined status in your guest list.

 Maximum Additional Guests